TG-jsova/cpp-redistributables-deployment/README.md

 - The playbook uses `win_get_url` to download the redistributables and VMware Tools, and `win_package` to install them.
 - Rebooting is handled automatically if required by the installation process.
 - Ensure that PowerShell Remoting is enabled on the target machines.
-- The playbook includes a task to handle pending reboots before starting the installation process to avoid potential issues.